What does it mean to be autistic?

 We Can Help

-Our knowledge and understanding about high sensitivity and gifted traits help us connect with those diagnosed with Autism.
-We have insight into the intensity and sensitivity often found in neuroatypical populations, and we understand how Autism works.
-We want to help you to gain understanding and acceptance, while learning skills of emotional regulation to feel better, get along better, and to reduce maladaptive behaviors.
+We value connection as well as transparency, and utilize an integrative approach.
+We have insight into the intensity and sensitivity often found in neuroatypical populations.
+We want to help you to gain self-understanding, acceptance, find your strengths and amazingness, while also learning skills of emotional regulation to feel better, get along better, and to reduce behaviors that do not work for you.
 We also believe in the need for connection, and will support you to develop positive and effective communication and social skills.

-With Autism, we help you to understand your emotions, and identify and manage feelings.
-We also support you to gain appropriate coping skills in order to best avoid emotional escalation.
+With autism, we help you to understand your emotions, helpful stimming, and to identify and manage feelings.
+We also support you to gain helpful coping skills in order to reduce the impact of emotional escalation.

 We have found it beneficial to establish clear goals and to personalize each treatment plan, such that your specific and unique needs and challenges will be addressed.
 We will also support you in co-occurring concerns, such as depression, anxiety, or an overall sense of feeling misunderstood.